joergschultzelutter/robotframework-remoterunner-ssl/README.md

 - multithreaded https connection with both certificate and BasicAuth support
 - fixed error with Library / Resource statements and trailing comments
-- support for automated pip package installation on a remote server (see separate chapter)
+- support for automated pip package installation on a remote server, including a distinction between forced updates and updates for outdated packages (details: see separate chapter)

 ## Out of scope

 - Support for Python version 2
 - When using the server's pip version comparison (```--upgrade-server-packages=OUTDATED```), a version comparison range such as ```mypackage>=1.2.3,<=4.5.6``` is not supported and the program will fail
+- If you enable either the ```Client```'s or the ```Server```'s various pip package upgrade option, is is expected that the server has access to the Internet.
+The is no magic wand or network proxy code that will enable this connection for you.

 ## Connection Test